Galactic Scaling Rules in a Modified Dynamical Model: Measures of Galactic Mass, Size and Velocity in Virial Equilibrium

 \subsection{Equilibrium Velocity}

 The kinetic energy in virial theorem \ref{Virth} contains both rotational and random terms.
-In the same way, the equilibrium velocity $ V_{eq} $, which represents a system in virial equilibrium, must contain both rotation and pressure tracers.
-A suitable velocity which fulfils this condition could be introduced as
+In the same way, the equilibrium velocity $V_{eq}$, which represents a system in virial equilibrium, must contain both rotation and pressure tracers.
+A suitable velocity which fulfills this condition could be introduced as

 where $\sigma_{eq}$ is the velocity dispersion, i.e. it is a measure of disordered or noncircular motions.
-Some authors \cite{2006ApJ...653.1027W,2007ApJ...660L..35K,2014ApJ...795L..37C} have proposed a similar measure of velocity to include the share of the gas velocity dispersion.
+Some authors \citep{2006ApJ...653.1027W,2007ApJ...660L..35K,2014ApJ...795L..37C} have proposed a similar measure of velocity to include the share of the gas velocity dispersion.
 However, here $\sigma_{eq}$ represents the velocity dispersion in both gas and stars.

 It could be easily seen that although the correction due to $\sigma_{eq}$ is negligible for most galaxies with $ V_{f} \gtrsim 40 $, the overall effect of this term is considerable.
 To see this point, consider BTFR.
 In this relation, the correction of $\sigma_{eq}$ shifts the objects with smallest $V_{f}$ toward right on velocity axis while it keeps data points with high velocities almost unchanged.
 Thus, the slope in BTFR increases from $\simeq 3.7 $ to $\simeq 3.9 $ and higher.
 Compare Figs \ref{fig:TF} and \ref{fig:TFsig0} to see this point.
-Adding $\sigma_{eq}$, which we assume to be smaller than $20 ~km/s$ in our data analysis, could help us to put pressure-dominated and rotation-dominated galaxies on the same plane; though, this matter needs a much larger sample and is beyond the scope of our work.
+Adding $\sigma_{eq}$, which we assume to be smaller than $20 ~km/s$ in our data analysis, could help us to find unified scaling rules for pressure-dominated and rotation-dominated galaxies; though, this matter needs a much larger sample and is beyond the scope of our work.

 The error in $V_{eq}$ could be simply estimated because the error in $ V_{f}$ is provided by SPARC.
-We should mention that Lelli et al. \cite{2019MNRAS.484.3267L} have reported a minor indexing bug in the calculations of the error in $V_{f}$ provided by Reference \cite{2016ApJ...816L..14L}.
+We should mention that \cite{2019MNRAS.484.3267L} have reported a minor indexing bug in the calculations of the error in $V_{f}$ provided by \cite{2016ApJ...816L..14L}.
 However, this bug causes an underestimation of the errors by $0.6 ~km~ s^{-1}$ on average which corresponds to $0.1~ \%$ deviation in the final results; thus, we neglect it here.